arunbaby0/arunbaby.com/_ai_agents/0009-retrieval-augmented-generation.md

 *   **Agents** use retrieval as a tool to ground their answers in fact.

 However, RAG is only as good as the incoming data.
 If you feed it messy PDFs, you get messy vectors.
-In the next post, we will look at the input side of this pipeline: **Document Processing**.
+Next, we must look at the input side of this pipeline: **Document Processing**.
 How do we actually read messy PDFs, Tables, and Charts?